yasirkula/UnityDynamicPanels/README.md

 This helper class can save&load the layout of a dynamic canvas via binary serialization at runtime.
 In the serialized data, tabs are referenced by their IDs, so these IDs should remain consistent.
 To test serialization in Unity editor while in Play mode, right click the DynamicPanelsCanvas component and select "*Save Layout*" or "*Load Layout*".

 `static byte[] SerializeCanvasToArray( DynamicPanelsCanvas canvas )`: serializes the current state of the panels inside the canvas and returns the serialized data.
-You are responsible for storing this data in a storage
+You are responsible from storing this data in a storage

 `static void DeserializeCanvasFromArray( DynamicPanelsCanvas canvas, byte[] data )`: deserializes the serialized data and restores the saved state of the panels